Skip to content

 Metric Value

-Ratio check 1.09 (pass)
+Ratio check 1.091 (pass)

-Iterations / Evaluations 2 / 2
+L-BFGS-B iterations / OF evaluations 2 / 2

-Gradient source jac="auto" resolved to jac_mode="jax_loss" (JaxLoss analytical)
+Gradient source jac="auto"jac_mode="jax_loss" (JaxLoss analytical)

 See Optimizer Comparison for cross-system comparison and methodology details.